-- a.
-Operator for hoist (lowers and raises fish). - b.
-Rigger (assists hoist operator). - c.
-LWG Fisheries Biologist - d.
-Shift operator (ensures slow and proper timing of draft tube drainage). - e.
-Four laborers, (two inside draft tube to net fish into rubber lifting slings and at least two outside draft tube to transfer fish to release site).
+- o.
+Record of Fish Salvage Operations - 16.
+Personnel required for performing this procedure: - a.
+Operators for lift line (lowers and raises fish). - b.
+LWG Fisheries Biologist. - c.
+Shift operator (ensures slow and proper timing of draft tube drainage). - d.
+Four laborers (two inside draft tube to net fish into rubber lifting slings and at least two outside draft tube to transfer fish to release site).